-He assured me that they would be deleting my submission and that the work wouldn’t be used anywhere and so far, I haven’t found it being used anywhere.
+He assured me that they would be deleting my submission and that the work wouldn’t be used anywhere and so far, I haven’t found it in publication.

-Luckily for me, I have a few avenues where I can publish this work so that it’s not a complete waste of time but the fact remains, they severely under compensate their writers.
+Luckily for me, I have a few avenues where I can post this work so that it’s not a complete waste of time but the fact remains, they severely under compensate their writers.